Marvin R. Pendarvis

-Marvin Rashad Pendarvis (born October 13, 1989) is an American former politician who represented the 113th District (parts of Charleston County) in the South Carolina House of Representatives from 2017 to 2024.
+Marvin Rashad Pendarvis (born October 13, 1989) is an American former politician and attorney, with a suspended South Carolina bar license, who represented the 113th District (parts of Charleston County) in the South Carolina House of Representatives from 2017 to 2024.
 He is a member of the Democratic Party.

 Education, career and public service

 Pendarvis attended Garrett Academy for Technology, a high school in North Charleston, where he was a wide receiver on the football team.
 He graduated in 2011 from the University of South Carolina with an undergraduate degree in political science, and in 2014 with a J.D. from the University's School of Law.
 He was a member of the Omega Psi Phi fraternity.
 Pendarvis served on the North Charleston Board of Zoning Appeals from 2016-2017.

 Pendarvis worked as an attorney in North Charleston for the Peper Law Firm, the Pendarvis Law Firm, LLC, and as the attorney for the Dorchester County town of Ridgeville, South Carolina, and as a member of the legal team for the Charleston-based Racial Justice Network.
 He also had a backlog contract with the Ninth Circuit Public Defender's Office, which ended in 2022.